-A boat loan is a specific type of personal installment loan used for financing a boat or similar vehicle.
-Functioning similarly to auto loans and personal loans, they come with a repayment term, fixed monthly payments and variable-or-fixed interest rates.
+A boat loan is a type of personal loan used to finance the purchase of a boat or another marine craft.
+Functioning similarly to auto loans and personal loans, these installment loans come with a repayment term, fixed monthly payments and variable-or-fixed interest rates.

 Different types of boat loans

 There are a few different types of boat loans; while they all function similarly and are used for the same purpose, the details and eligibility requirements are vastly different.

 Secured loans are geared toward borrowers with a lower credit score or are used when the product being financed is exceptionally large, like a home or a luxury boat.
 Secured loans are backed by collateral – property, a vehicle or in this case, the boat itself.

 It’s typically easier to get approved for a secured loan because the lender assumes less risk due to the funds being backed by collateral.
 However, if you take out a secured boat loan, you need to assume the risks that come with it.
 If you fail to make payments for an extended period of time, the lender has the right to seize your collateral to satisfy the delinquent payments.

 Unsecured loans are a common boat financing method.
 An unsecured loan doesn’t require collateral and generally comes with more payment flexibility and better rates for the most creditworthy borrowers.

 Unsecured loans are harder to get approved for, as the lender is assuming more risk by lending you the money without collateral backing the loan.
 As a result, higher minimum and maximum rates are likely and usage restrictions are common.

 Home equity loan